Our Definitive How-to Guide on Living Room Lighting

 If you're the type of person who loves to have friends over, then integrating general and accent lighting is critical to creating a warm and inviting space.
 Here are some of our tips:

-Accent lighting: Accent lighting is how you can really wow your guests.
+- Accent lighting: Accent lighting is how you can really wow your guests.
 From statement pendant lights to grandiose chandeliers, there's no shortage of ways to create a living room that instantly grabs attention.
-Here are some of our best picks for accent lighting:

 However, no matter how you choose to style your living room, remember that it's all about layering.
 Don’t just stick to a central light; layer your illumination by choosing variants of task, general and accent lighting.
 Through clever product choice, you can find lights that overlap between the accent, general and task lighting categories, thereby serving several needs all at once.
 And, if you're still stuck on living room lighting ideas, why not get in touch with our friendly team at Fat Shack Vintage?
 We're always on call to assist in creating the perfect living room space.